-- If you are allergic to zidovudine or any other medicines.
+- If you are allergic to zidovudine, latex, or any other medicines.

 - If you have or have ever had liver or kidney disease.

-- If you have or have ever had bleeding, anemia, or other blood problems.
+- If you have or have ever had bleeding problems, too few red blood cells (anemia), or other blood problems.

 - If you are breastfeeding or plan to breastfeed.
-Do not breastfeed if you are infected with HIV or are taking zidovudine.
+Do not breastfeed if you have HIV or are taking zidovudine.

 How should I take zidovudine?

-Zidovudine comes in the following forms and strengths:
+Zidovudine (brand name: Retrovir) comes in the following forms and strengths:

 Take zidovudine according to your health care provider’s instructions.

-If you take too much zidovudine, contact your local poison control center (1-800-222-1222) or go to the nearest hospital emergency room right away.
+If you take too much zidovudine, contact your health care provider or local poison control center (1-800-222-1222) right away, or go to the nearest hospital emergency room.

 What should I do if I forget a dose?

-If you are taking zidovudine by mouth (tablets, capsules, or syrup) and forget a dose, take the missed dose as soon as you remember it.
+If you miss a dose of zidovudine, take the missed dose as soon as you remember it.
 But if it is almost time for your next dose, skip the missed dose and just take your next dose at the regular time.
 Do not take two doses at the same time to make up for a missed dose.

 What side effects can zidovudine cause?